AlexKordic/The-real-history-of-async-networking/README.md

 A cross-platform async event-loop written in C that wraps epoll, kqueue and IOCP in an easy to use interface.
 Grandfather of libuv.

 ## NGINX (2004)
-Async modern webserver, load-balancer and proxy written in C. Very popular still to this date.
+It is important to know that NGINX, a modern and very popular high-performance webserver, load-balancer and proxy was written many years before Node.js and that Ryan Dahl himself designed Node.js with NGINX as an example of how it should be done.

 ## ASIO (2005)
 Boost ASIO is one of the most widely known asynchronous and modern C++ networking libraries to date.
 Work initially started 2003 and the library was committed into Boost 2005.
+Now used by many and looks to be included into standard C++17.

 ## Node.js (2009)
 "Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient."